Get ready for adventure! Washington offers diverse waterways—perfect for paddlesports.

-Before you head out, do you know what equipment you're required to carry by law?
+Before you head out, do you know what equipment you're required to carry by law or how certain water conditions may affect your ability to control the vessel?

-Whether you cruise, sail, kayak, fish, or do yoga on a stand up paddle board, you need to know the laws and basics of boating safety.
+Whether you kayak, canoe, go whitewater rafting or do yoga on a stand up paddle board, you need to know the laws and basics of boating safety.
 If you can't find a local paddlesports club offering a class, then try an online course.

 No matter what – we recommend everyone take a safety course before paddling.The following two online courses are approved by the National Association of State Boating Law Administrators, a nonprofit organization that works to develop public policy for recreational boating safety.
 The paddlesports safety courses cover the laws and basics for your adventures on the water, a must for anyone looking to start paddling or refresh their knowledge.